-We have used spaceborne mid-infrared measurements of MIPAS to derive the first global upper tropospheric PAN distribution.
+We have used spaceborne mid-infrared measurements of MI-PAS to derive the first global upper tropospheric PAN distribution.
 The evaluated dataset consists of ten days covering the period 4 October to 1 December 2003.
-PAN was retrieved in the wavenumber region 775-800 cm-1, which covers its most prominent mid-infrared signature.
-Beside PAN the interfering species CCI4, HCFC-22, CH3CCI3, H2O, CIONO2 and C2H2 were joint-fitted.
+PAN was retrieved in the wavenumber region $775-800 \text{ cm}^{-1}$, which covers its most prominent mid-infrared signature.
+Beside PAN the interfering broadband species CCl4, HCFC-22, CH3CCl3 and ClONO2 as well as H2O and C2H2 were joint-fitted.
 PAN profiles were derived for the upper troposphere and lower stratosphere, with about 2.5-4.5 degrees of freedom (depending on useable tangent heights) and a height resolution of 3.5-6 km.
-The total retrieval error, obtained from an analytical error analysis, ranges from 5% for strongly enhanced tropical PAN amounts (600 pptv at 13 km) to 20% for moderate midlatitude PAN amounts (175 pptv) near the tropopause.
+The total retrieval error, obtained from an analytical error analysis, ranges from 5% for strongly enhanced tropical PAN amounts (600 pptv at 13 km) to 14-20% for moderate midlatitude PAN amounts (175 pptv) near the tropopause.
 The error increases up to 75% towards midlatitude lower tropospheric altitudes and to more than 30% in the lower stratosphere.
-An additional uncertainty, which could not be taken into account in the analytical error estimation, results from incomplete coverage of the upper tropospheric temperatures by the PAN cross section data set used.
-Due to this discrepancy the "true" PAN amounts in the cold tropical upper troposphere might be overestimated by up to ~30%.
-A sensitivity test to check the retrieved PAN data showed a clear degradation of the fit quality for retrievals without consideration of PAN.
+An additional uncertainty results from incomplete coverage of the upper tropospheric temperatures by the PAN cross section data set used.
+Due to this discrepancy the "true" PAN amounts in the cold tropical upper troposphere might be overestimated by up to $\sim 30\%$.
+A sensitivity test to check the retrieved PAN data showed a degradation of the fit quality for retrievals without consideration of PAN, which increased with the PAN amount obtained before.
+Further, this test indicated a PAN significance-threshold of \sim 60 pptv for altitudes up to \sim 15 km and of \sim 100 pptv above.

 The analysed period covers the end of the biomass burning season in the southern hemispheric tropics and subtropics, in which large amounts of pollutants inclusive PAN are produced, uplifted into the free troposphere and distributed over large areas.
 Indeed, high PAN amounts were found in the southern hemispheric tropics and subtropics in the altitude range 8 to 16 km.
-At 8 km elevated PAN values formed a nearly worldwide band extending from Brasil over the Southern Atlantic, Central and South Africa, the Southern Indian Ocean and Australia as far as to the South Pacific, whereas they were more confined to the area between Brasil and the western Indian Ocean at higher altitudes.
-The PAN amounts in this biomass burning area ranged from

-200 to 500 pptv at 8 km and from 100 to 200 pptv at 16 km.
+At 8 km elevated PAN values formed a nearly worldwide band extending from Brasil over the Southern Atlantic, Central and South Africa, the Southern Indian Ocean and Australia as far as to the South Pacific, whereas they were more confined to the area between Brasil and the Western Indian Ocean at higher altitudes.
+The PAN amounts in this biomass burning area ranged from 200 to 500 pptv at 8 km and from 100 to 200 pptv at 16 km.
 Enhanced PAN amounts were also found in a much more restricted area between northern subtropical Africa and India.
 The most significant PAN signal at northern hemispheric midlatitudes with values of up to 250 pptv was detected in an adjacent area extending from China into the Chinese Sea.
 The average mid and high latitude PAN values at 8 km altitude were 125 pptv in the northern and between 75 and 50 pptv in the southern hemisphere.